Rob Valletta Reveals He Is Still Good Friends With ‘Vanderpump Rules’ Ex Scheana Marie

 In the Us interview, Rob Valletta also revealed that he just recently started dating someone new.
 Rob did not disclose the name of his mystery lady, but he described her as “awesome.”
 Meanwhile, Scheana Marie has been making headlines for making time with Bachelor in Paradise alum Robby Hayes.

 In March, Scheana told Us that she and Robby were just “very good friends” and have been for about a year now.
 The Vanderpump Rules star added that she and Robby Hayes are in “the same world, so it’s very easy to relate with one another.”
-(That world is the same reality TV world that Rob Valletta told Scheana Marie he couldn’t live in.)
+That world is the same reality TV world that Rob Valletta told Scheana Marie he couldn’t live in.
 More recently, the reality TV besties were spotted in Hawaii looking like much more than friends.

 Take a look at the video below for one of the scandals Scheana Marie and Rob Valletta weathered this season on Vanderpump Rules.